 I break down lessons into manageable tasks using practical real-life exercises.
 I am enthusiastic and compassionate, and you should expect to make progress at every lesson.
-My accomplishments include helping many English language learners from age children to adults.
+I help students from middle school-age to adults, and I specialize in the adult ESL learner.

 For those students who wish to focus on pronunciation or grammar, I can record your reading a short passage to diagnose your specific pronunciation or grammar errors.
 In this way, we can focus your lessons on those specific areas that need work.

 For advanced students who seek to improve their English communication, we can focus on listening and speaking skills that help you in your professional, academic, civic, social, and/or personal life in the U.S. This includes lessons on (a) reduced and connected speech and (b) idioms and phrasal verbs--that make English so difficult to understand.

 To make rapid progress, together we will create a plan for your rapid improvement:

 1. Identify your personal English-speaking goals whether it be for school, the workplace, or the community.